RomanKue/docs-example/docs/app-dev-handbook/authentication-and-authorization.md

 }
 ```

-### M2M Authorization
+### Machine-to-Machine (M2M)

-It is possible to authorize WEN M2M client ids to access the applications.
-For each of the authorized client ids, roles
+It is possible to authorize [WebEAM M2M](https://atc.bmwgroup.net/confluence/x/ZYS3KQ) client ids to access the
+applications.
+Optionally, for each of the authorized client ids, roles
-can be defined which will be afterwards passed to the application via the `Unity-B2XRole` header.
+may be defined which will be afterwards passed to the application via the `Unity-B2XRole` header.

 The M2M authorization can be enabled via the `unity-app.*.yaml` files: